asyncapi/website/pages/docs/migration/migrating-to-v3.md

 ### Operation keywords

 Another breaking change is that operations no longer are defined with `publish` and `subscribe` and their opposite meaning for your application.
-Instead, you define your application behavior directly, with `send` and `receive` through an `action` property.
+Instead, you define your application behavior directly, with `send` and `receive` through an `action` property in the [Operation Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#operationObject).

 <Asyncapi3OperationComparison className="my-8" />